section-engineering-education/engineering-education/content/articles/socket-programming-in-the-dotnet-framework-using-csharp/index.md

 ![Name of our project](/engineering-education/socket-programming-in-the-dotnet-framework-using-csharp/name.png)

-On the next screen, we are required to select the target framework for our application, we will use `.NET 5.0` and then click on create, to create our application.
+On the next screen, we are required to select the target framework for our application, we will use `.NET 5.0` and then click on create to create our application.

 ![Target framework](/engineering-education/socket-programming-in-the-dotnet-framework-using-csharp/framework.png)